Nyck de Vries: Sportscar racing career

-On 6 July 2020, De Vries was announced as the Toyota Gazoo Racing Europe GmbH test and reserve driver.
+On 6 July 2020, de Vries was announced as the Toyota Gazoo Racing Europe GmbH test and reserve driver.
 His roles include testing the Toyota TS050 Hybrid and Toyota's hypercar.
+The same year saw him competing in three rounds of the European Le Mans Series with G-Drive Racing, scoring a podium and fastest lap combo at Le Castellet and winning the season finale at the Algarve.

-During the test week prior to the 2022 24 Hours of Le Mans the ACO officials prohibited TDS Racing x Vaillante driver Philippe Cimadomo to start.
-Due to his reserve role for the Toyota Hypercar team, he was already on the circuit and was asked to step in.
-Because of the bronze status of Philippe Cimadomo and the platinum status of De Vries, the car was moved from Pro/Am to Pro.
+During the test week prior to the 2022 24 Hours of Le Mans the ACO officials prohibited TDS Racing x Vaillante driver Philippe Cimadomo from starting.
+Due to his reserve role for the Toyota Hypercar team, de Vries was already at the circuit and was asked to step in.
+The Dutch driver ended up finishing fourth in class alongside Mathias Beche and Tijmen van der Helm, setting the fastest top 20 average laptime.